 Most IHM guidance is written from the regulator’s side of the table.
 This one is written from yours.
-When a Port State Control (PSC) officer or a class surveyor sits down to look at your Inventory of Hazardous Materials, what do they actually ask for — and what trips yachts up most often?
+When a Port State Control (PSC) officer or a class surveyor sits down to look at your Inventory of Hazardous Materials, what do they actually ask for — and what trips vessel teams up most often?

 The reassuring part: an IHM inspection is rarely about catching you out on chemistry.
 It is about documentation discipline.
 Almost every finding comes down to a record that should exist and does not, or a date that has quietly slipped past.